pip-services/pip-services-docs/content/en/toolkit/recipes/mysql_persistence/_index.md

 ###### Update

 This class doesn’t contain an update method.
 However, we can create one by using an SQL query.
-The Using SQL section explains how to do this.

 ###### Delete